DonaldCCF/alphablend/README.md

 ## **Functions**

-The `FactorGene` library includes a variety of functions that are essential for financial time-series analysis.
+The `AlphaGene` library includes a variety of functions that are essential for financial time-series analysis.
 These functions can be categorized into standard mathematical operations, operators, and specialized functions derived from financial analysis concepts, many of which are inspired by WorldQuant LLC's research.

 ### Standard Mathematical Functions and Operators
 - **abs(x)**: Absolute value of `x`.